RobustCalibration: Robust Calibration of Computer Models in R: Methods and examples

-We then generate 50 design points from maximin latin hypercube design by the \pkg{lhs} package, and run numerical solver at these design points, for each of the test input.
-Note here for calibration parameter, the simulator outputs a vector $\mathbf f^M(t_{1:k},\bm \theta) \in \mathbb R^k$.
-The PP-GaSP emulator can be called for emulating the output at all time points.
-The simulator runs are then specified as \code{input\_simul} and \code{output\_simul} in \code{rcalibration} function.
-We let \code{simul\_type=0} to call the emulator instead of the numerical solver for each posterior sample.
-The total computational time for simulation and model calibration are recorded. \begin{example} R> m_sgasp_emulator_time=system.time({ + ##constructing simulation data + D=50 + p=2 + lhs_sample=maximinLHS(n=D,k=p) + input_simul=matrix(NA,D,p) + input_simul[,1]=lhs_sample[,1]+0.5 + input_simul[,2]=lhs_sample[,2]+0.5 + k=length(testing_input) + + output_simul=matrix(NA,D,k) + for(i_D in 1:D){ + output_simul[i_D,]=Box_model_solved(c(testing_input), input_simul[i_D,]) + } + ##create loc_index_emulator as a subset of the simulation output + loc_index_emulator=rep(NA,n) + for(i in 1:n){ + loc_index_emulator[i]=which(testing_input==input[i]) + } + + ##emulator + m_sgasp_with_emulator=rcalibration(input,output,simul_type=0, + input_simul=input_simul, output_simul=output_simul,simul_nug=T, + loc_index_emulator=loc_index_emulator, + sd_proposal=c(0.25,0.25,1,1), + theta_range=theta_range) + m_sgasp_with_emulator_pred=predict(m_sgasp_with_emulator,testing_input) + }) R> m_sgasp_time[3]/m_sgasp_emulator_time[3] elapsed 6.252316 \end{example}

-The approach with an emulator only costs around $1/6$ of the computational time in this example, even though the numerical solver of this simple ODE is fast.
-For computer model that takes a few minutes or a few hours to run, the emulator approach can improve computational cost substantially.
+We then generate 50 design points from maximin Latin hypercube design by the \CRANpkg{lhs} package, and run a numerical solver at these design points. {As the simulator outputs a vector $\mathbf f^M(t_{1:k},\bm \theta) \in \mathbb R^k$ for calibration parameter, we call the PP-GaSP emulator} to predict the output at all time points.
+The simulator runs are then specified as \code{input\_simul} and \code{output\_simul} in the \code{rcalibration} function.
+We let \code{simul\_type=0} to call the emulator instead of the numerical solver {to generate posterior samples}. {The \code{loc\_index\_emulator} below gives a subset of the output coordinates for the the PP-GaSP emulator to be predicted and by default, the function will predict all output coordinates.} \begin{example} R> m_sgasp_emulator_time=system.time({ + ##constructing simulation data + D=50 + p=2 + lhs_sample=maximinLHS(n=D,k=p) + input_simul=matrix(NA,D,p) + input_simul[,1]=lhs_sample[,1]+0.5 + input_simul[,2]=lhs_sample[,2]+0.5 + k_simul=length(testing_input) + + output_simul=matrix(NA,D,k_simul) + for(i_D in 1:D){ + output_simul[i_D,]=Box_model_solved(c(testing_input), input_simul[i_D,]) + } + ##create loc_index_emulator as a subset of the simulation output + loc_index_emulator=rep(NA,n) + for(i in 1:n){ + loc_index_emulator[i]=which(testing_input==input[i]) + } + + ##emulator + m_sgasp_with_emulator=rcalibration(input,output,simul_type=0, + input_simul=input_simul, output_simul=output_simul,simul_nug=T, + loc_index_emulator=loc_index_emulator, + sd_proposal=c(0.25,0.25,1,1), + theta_range=theta_range) + m_sgasp_with_emulator_pred=predict(m_sgasp_with_emulator,testing_input) + }) R> m_sgasp_time[3]/m_sgasp_emulator_time[3] elapsed 6.252316 \end{example} The approach with an emulator only costs around $1/6$ of the computational time in this example, even though the numerical solver of this simple ODE is fast.
+For computer models that take a few or hours to run, the emulator approach can {substantially reduce} the computational cost.